nextml-code/pytorch-lantern/docs/source/workflow.rst

-workflow package
+wildfire package
 ================

 Setup project
 -------------
-Use ``python -m workflow.setup_project`` to set up a new project as shown
+Use ``python -m wildfire.setup_project`` to set up a new project as shown
 below:

 .. code-block::